Sitecore/Sitecore.Pathfinder/README.md

 ## Notepad
 Everything in Pathfinder is a file, so you can use Notepad to edit any file.

+## Atom

+[Atom](https://atom.io/) is a good code editor with lots of plugins.
+You need to install a build package to be able to run the Pathfinder build pipeline, e.g. ([Build](https://github.com/noseglid/atom-build) by nosegild)

+After creating an Atom project, the default build task has been configured to execute the build pipeline in Pathfinder.
+In Atom the build task can be executed by pressing Ctrl+Alt+B.

+To create a Atom project, run this command ``scc init-atom``.
+This will create a .atom-build.json file that contains default configuration for Pathfinder.

 ## Visual Studio Code

-[Visual Studio Code](https://code.visualstudio.com/) is a nice code editor and Pathfinder contains default configuration files for Code in the .vscode directory.
-The default build task in Code has been configured to execute the build pipeline in Pathfinder.
+[Visual Studio Code](https://code.visualstudio.com/) is a nice code editor.
+After creating a VS Code project, the default build task has been configured to execute the build pipeline in Pathfinder.
 In Code the build task can be executed by pressing Ctrl+Shift+B.

+To create a VS Code project, run this command ``scc init-vscode``.
+This will create a .vscode directory that contains default configuration for Pathfinder.

 ## Visual Studio

-To quickly create a Visual Studio project, run this command ```scc init-visualstudio```.
+To create a Visual Studio project, run this command ``scc init-visualstudio`` after having initialized the project.
 This will create a .csproj file and some additional files to support Visual Studio and Grunt.
 Afterwards make sure the run the installgrunt.cmd to install GruntJS.

 To manually create a Visual Studio project: